 If you make voluntary repayments in the first 2 years, your repayment plan will have lower required repayments.

 If you want to change a repayment plan or you cannot meet a payment at any stage, please contact us as soon as possible to talk about your situation.
-Any missed payments are an event of default on the loan, meaning you may have to repay the loan in full right away, with any interest.
+Any missed payments are an event of default on the loan, meaning you may have to immediately repay the loan in full , with any interest.

 First 2 years interest-free

 From 21 March 2022 the first 2 years of the loan will be interest-free.
-This change will apply to existing borrowers, provided there has not been any event of default on your SBCS loan.
+This change will apply to existing borrowers, as long as there has not been any default on your SBCS loan.

 For all new borrowers, this change automatically applied from 21 March 2022.
 If you choose to draw down the loan in up to 4 separate amounts (up to the maximum loan amount), the 2-year interest-free period begins from the date of your first drawdown.